4meta5/notes/Principles/Passion.md

 # Passion

-Secret recipe: intellectual curiosity + drive
+Secret recipe: intellectual curiosity + drive + ambition + independent thought

 # Intellectual Curiosity
 On why Paulson picked Blankfein to succeed him, Blankfein was theoretically 3rd in line at the time: